SatelliteWP/accessibility-font-resizer/readme.txt

 To be able to use the plugin, you should create a menu.
 You can use (or not) that menu in a widget.

-The trick is to simply add the CSS class `afr-normal` to display normal size, `afr-large` for large text and `aft-xlarge` for very large text.
+The trick is to simply add the CSS class `afr-normal` to display normal size, `afr-large` for large text and `afr-xlarge` for very large text.

 You can also apply this CSS technique in your PHP files or directly in your content.